ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 instance, if you can't remember what the inputs are for a particular task, you can simply glance at the diagram.

+It's usually a good idea to make more than one workflow diagram.
+Use separate diagrams for independent workflows, and make multiple diagrams at different levels of abstraction.
+Diagrams at different levels are especially helpful for explaining workflows where some of the steps are relatively complex in their own right.

 There many different ways to make workflow diagrams, including:

 * Sketching the diagram freehand.
 This is a fast, easy way to make a diagram